 Angel, Heart enflamed, Sacred Heart of Jesus, Paschal lamb, Dragon, Wyvern, Phoenix, Garuda, Griffin, Sea-griffin, Winged hand, Our Lady of Mercy, Pegasus, Saint George, Mermaid, Trinity, Triton, Golden fleece, Unicorn and Ouroboros.

-Between, Proper, Pointed, Armed, Azure, Flag, Acorn, Boa, Wreath, Charged, Crest, Created, Cross, Four, Outlined in sable, Two, In chief, In base, Coat of arms, Standard, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Party per chevron, Apple, Or, Paw, Leather, Argent, Fesswise, Rampant, Rose, Rough, Vert, Slipped, Grasping, Crest and mantling, Three, One and Helm.
+Between, Proper, Pointed, Azure, Acorn, Boa, Wreath, Charged, Crest, Crown, Created, Cross, Four, Outlined in sable, Heraldic document, Two, In chief, In base, Coat of arms, Fleur de lis, Personal, Pomegranate, Gules, Leaved, Illuminated, Interpreted, Chief, Mantling, Langued, Motto, Lion, Party per chevron, Apple, Or, Leather, Argent, Without divisions, Fesswise, Rampant, Rose, Rough, Vert, Socioeconomic, Slipped, Grasping, Crest and mantling, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,